Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Priors-Driven Scan Optimization

-Let us hold the signal source properties $L_{\rm PU}$ and $R(\nu)$ fixed.
-The matching network (the capacitance $C$ and the coupling capacitance $C_{c}$ in Fig. \ref{fig:ResonatorScattering}) and, therefore, the scattering parameters, are then determined by the resonance frequency $\nu_{r}$ and the coupling coefficient \cite{pozar2012microwave}.
+Let us hold the signal source properties $L_{\rm PU}$ and $R(\nu)$, as well as the amplifier input impedance $Z_{0}$ (matched to its input transmission line), fixed.
+The matching network (the capacitance $C$ and the coupling capacitance $C_{c}$ in Fig. \ref{fig:ResonatorScattering}) and, therefore, the scattering parameters, are then determined by the resonance frequency $\nu_{r}$ and the coupling coefficient\cite{pozar2012microwave}.
 The coupling coefficient is defined by

 $\xi$ describes the coupling of the resonator to the output transmission line.
 For $\xi >1$, the resonator is overcoupled and losses through the transmission line dominate.
-For $\xi <1$, the resonator is undercoupled and losses intrinsic to the resonator ($R(\nu_{r})$) dominate.
+For $\xi <1$, the resonator is undercoupled and losses intrinsic to the resonator dominate.
 For $\xi=1$, the resonator is critically coupled, and the loss is the same in both channels.
-The overall quality factor is From equations (\ref{eq:Qint_def}) and (\ref{eq:Qc_def}), $\xi$ can be rewritten as
+The overall quality factor is